The Illusion of Readiness in Health AI: Discussion

-Today's benchmarks offer a convenient but incomplete lens into model capability.
+Today’s benchmarks offer a convenient but incomplete lens into model capability.
 Their design often emphasizes answer correctness while ignoring whether the answer is reached through medically valid reasoning, multimodal understanding, or robust generalization.
-As demonstrated in our stress tests, models can perform well by leveraging shallow cues—such as positional biases in answer options or memorized response formats—without engaging meaningfully with the underlying medical content.
+As demonstrated in our stress tests, models can perform well by leveraging shallow cues, such as positional biases in answer options or memorized response formats, without engaging meaningfully with the underlying medical content.
 Such behaviors are not easily detected by conventional metrics.
 For example, reasoning models may improve benchmark scores while still producing hallucinated or implausible rationales.
 Reinforcement learning approaches may optimize for token-level reward signals rather than faithful reasoning.
-The result is a misleading sense of progress: \textbf{performance improves numerically, but not behaviorally.}
+The result is a misleading sense of progress: performance improves numerically, but not behaviorally.